PervyTin/rwEducationalProject/README.md

 # rwProject
-This is a ransomeware project for school.
+This is a ransomware project for school.
 DO NOT RUN THIS, IT WILL ENCRYPT YOUR DATA!